mathjax/MathJax/mathjax/docs/rst/output.rst

 at the top of the ``<head>`` section of your HTML documents.
-This lets you keep the strict `DOCTYPE` for validation purposes, while still managing to get reasonable perforance from Internet Explorer
+This lets you keep the strict `DOCTYPE` for validation purposes, while still managing to get reasonable performance from Internet Explorer
 8. Note that this line must come at the beginning of the ``<head>``, before any stylesheets or other content are loaded.

-Altertnatively, you can use the `MMLorHTML` configuration file described above to select NativeMML output when possible, and request that your users install the `MathPlayer plugin
+Alternatively, you can use the `MMLorHTML` configuration file described above to select NativeMML output when possible, and request that your users install the `MathPlayer plugin
 <http://www.dessci.com/en/products/mathplayer/>`_, which will render